-(see Appendix 1 -> there should be approximately 4 to 5 players per game board); and One photocopy of Appendix 1 for each student to use as a resource for the short discussion paper.
+(see Appendix 1 -> there should be approximately 4 to 5 players per game board); and One photocopy of Appendix 1 for each student to use as a resource for the discussion.

 Vocabulary: Words & concepts your class may be learning

 CO: Carbon monoxide is a gas that is emitted from an automobile, for example.